Share this page

 Organizations may have standard TOR structures, such as the BOSCARDET example, which it is sensible to use where applicable, mindful of risks of omission or over-complication that can arise when following standard practice.
 See also Terms of Reference in the business dictionary section.

 See also project sponsorship.

-Various project management software is available, much of which is useful, but before trying it you should understand and concentrate on developing the pure project management skills, which are described in this process.
+Various software is available for this, much of which is useful, but before trying it you should understand and concentrate on developing the pure skills, which are described in this process.
 The best software in the world will not help you if you can't do the basic things.

-See also project sponsorship for detailed explanation of how the project sponsor role may be involved with the project team.
+See also project sponsorship for detailed explanation of how the sponsor may be involved with the main team.